csev/dj4e/assn/django-girls/django_start_project/README.md

 The names of some files and directories are very important for Django.
 You should not rename the files that we are about to create.
 Moving them to a different place is also not a good idea.
 Django needs to maintain a certain structure to be able to find important things.

 > Remember to run everything in the virtualenv.
-If you don't see a prefix `(.ve52)` in your console, you need to activate your virtualenv.
-We explained how to do that in the __Django installation__.
+If you don't see a prefix `(.ve52)` in your console, activate it by running `source .ve52/bin/activate` in the shell.

 In the shell, you should run the following command. **Don't forget to add the period (or dot) `.` at the end!**